yingrliu/SRW_PROP/README.md

 - Should we tune the alpha parameters of the reward for different expriments?

 Questions:
-- In `HXN`, `SRX' file, there are several generated `.dat` files, should we consider all of them?
+- In `HXN`, `SRX` file, there are several generated `.dat` files, should we consider all of them?
 Some files lose the dimension information.

+## #20200510
+Changes:
+- When computing the complexity, only concerns the tuned parameter lists.